BBC Radio 1 Dance: 2026

+In Malta, the Radio 1 Dance X brand was again used in partnership with SummerDaze Festival.
+On Saturday 15 August, Radio 1 Dance Anthems X partnered with SummerDaze and Creamfields for an event at the Ta' Qali Concert Area headlined by Calvin Harris, with support from Arielle Free, Jeremiah Asiamah, Tyson O'Brien, Ant, Daniel Blade and Ziggy.

+The main Radio 1 Dance: Malta event returned to UNO Malta on Saturday 22 August 2026.
+The announced line-up featured Bebe Rexha, Jonas Blue, Linska, Charlie Hedges and Jeremiah Asiamah.
+John Summit had also been scheduled to perform but withdrew from the event as part of the cancellation of his remaining European festival appearances in August 2026, stating that he was taking time away from performing to rest ahead of his forthcoming tour.

 Radio 1 Dance X Pool Party at Ibiza Rocks

 In 2024, Ibiza Rocks Hotel in Sant Antoni de Portmany licensed the Radio 1 Dance X brand from the BBC, hosting weekly pool parties every Monday at the venue from 3 June 2024 to 26 August 2024.

 The line-up for 2024 included Alex Mills, Billy Gillies, Charlie Hedges, Connor Coates, D.O.D., Goodboys, Hannah Boleyn, House Gospel Choir, Jax Jones, Jazzy, Kelli-Leigh, LF System, Luude and Venbee.

 Europe's Biggest Dance Show

 Europe's Biggest Dance Show is a series of radio specials produced by BBC Radio 1.
 First broadcast in October 2019, Radio 1 joined with several European radio stations, all members of the European Broadcasting Union.

 Since 2021, Danny Howard has hosted the UK segment from London, with a warm-up show airing ahead of the main broadcast each year.
 The programme continues to be mixed centrally by the BBC and simulcast across all participating stations.